flexiplex

 Flexiplex can be also be used on 10x short read data to search for cells with a specific target sequence such as a mutation or fusion of interest from the raw read data.
 Here you “paste” the two read ends together and run in a similar way as you would for long reads. e.g. To search for a variant in 10x 3’ data:

-This prefixes the read (before the barcodes) with the 10x primer (CTACACGACGCTCTTCCGATCT), searches for the variant, then searches for the barcode immediately after the primer and returns a list of barcodes with the variant in flexiplex_barcodes_counts.txt.
+This prefixes the read (before the barcodes) with the 10x primer (CTACACGACGCTCTTCCGATCT) and adds some polyT sequence after the UMI (to recreate the long-read-like sequence structure).
+It then searches for the variant, then searches for the barcode immediately after the primer and returns a list of barcodes with the variant in flexiplex_barcodes_counts.txt.
 The read IDs can be found in flexiplex_reads_barcodes.txt

 In this example we assume no sequencing errors in the barcodes as the data is Illumina, however a barcode list could also be provided (to the final command) to error correct.
 The order of demuliplexing and searching can also be switched. e.g.: